Justin Bieber Reportedly Warned By Selena Gomez’s Mom To ‘Leave Her Daughter Alone’ Amid Comeback

-Although some fans continue to hope that Justin Bieber and Selena Gomez will reunite, and even rekindle their romantic relationship, Selena’s mother reportedly has a different goal for her daughter.
+Although some fans continue to hope that Justin Bieber and Selena Gomez will reunite and even rekindle their romantic relationship, Selena’s mother reportedly has a different goal for her daughter.
 A new report claims that because of the way that Justin affects Gomez, her mom has issued an alleged warning to Bieber.
 That reported warning took place amid what some are viewing as the pop princess’ dramatic comeback after her hiatus.

 Life & Style reported that Selena recently spent some time in rehab, with that stay allegedly linked to Justin.
-Consequently, according to the publication’s sources, her mother Mandy “reached out” to Bieber in order to “warn him to leave her daughter alone.”
+Consequently, according to the publication’s sources, her mother, Mandy, “reached out” to Bieber in order to “warn him to leave her daughter alone.”
 Noting that some fans of Justin and Gomez are “desperate” for the two to reunite, the publication described her mom as “determined to make sure that never happens.”

 As for the reason for this alleged determination, Selena’s family feels that “one has ever gotten under her skin like Justin,” according to one of the insiders, who elaborated on Bieber’s alleged impact on the songstress.